thorstenrie/ts-seedbox/README.md

 ## Quick Start with Example Scripts

-> Use the example scripts only in a development environment.
+> Use the example scripts with caution and only in a development environment.
 The scripts create directories and a non-root system user, therefore change the host system.

 > Requires `sudo`: Some commands need root user rights and therefore are preceded with `sudo`